Bakhomious/unideb-state-exam/src/2-5-software_engineering.md

 ##### Builder

-**Intent**: “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”
+"Separate the construction of a complex object from its representation so that the same construction process can create different representations."

-**Known Uses:**

-- `java.lang.Appendable`
-- `java.lang.ProcessBuilder`
-- `java.time.format.DateTimeFormatterBuilder`
-- `java.util.Locale.Builder`
-- `java.util.StringJoiner`
-- `java.util.stream.Stream.Builder`

 #### Singleton

-**Intent**: Ensure a class only has one instance, and provide a global point of access to it.

-**Motivation**: It's important for some classes to have exactly one instance.
+Ensure a class only has one instance, and provide a global point of access to it.
+It's important for some classes to have exactly one instance.

 ![Singleton Structure](imgs/singleton.png)

-**Known uses**:

-- `java.lang.Runtime`
-- `java.time.chrono.IsoChronology`

 #### Object Pool

-**Intent**: Maintains a set of initialized objects rather than creating and destroying them on demand.
+Maintains a set of initialized objects rather than creating and destroying them on demand.

 ### Structural Patterns